Pluggable-Transports/Pluggable-Transports-website/_posts/2017-7-26-ShapeshifterDispatcherObfs4.md

 The newly published document includes previously undocumented information on how to obtain the obfs4 “cert” parameter, which is necessary for configuring an obfs4 transport client.

-More can be found [Here](https://github.com/OperatorFoundation/shapeshifter-dispatcher/blob/master/README.md) under "Running with obfs4"
+The document can be found [Here](https://github.com/OperatorFoundation/shapeshifter-dispatcher/blob/master/README.md) under "Running with obfs4"

- References:
+ **References:
  - Obfs4 https://github.com/Yawning/obfs4
  - Shapeshifter Dispatcher https://github.com/OperatorFoundation/shapeshifter-dispatcher